-Looking at Huntington's drafts as Pirates' GM
+MLB preview: Looking at Huntington's drafts as Pirates' GM

 2011

 First pick: RHP Gerrit Cole (first overall) made just 38 starts in the minors before being called up to the Pirates.
-He's already earned an All-Star bid and will head the rotation this season.
+He already has earned an All-Star bid and will head the rotation this season.

 Most aggressive pick: OF Josh Bell was lured from a free ride to the University of Texas by a $5 million bonus, the most ever given to a second-rounder.